Skip to content

 )

-schema_yml = resp.generated_schema # pass this directly to create_instance or update_schema
+schema_yml = resp.data_schema # pass this to create_instance

 Object names in schemas use CamelCase (e.g. UserPreferences, OpenTask, ConversationEntry).
 The generation endpoint handles this automatically.